Serapion-GmbH/steplore-documentation/content/faq.md

 - AI-written titles and descriptions
 - Optional AI-generated videos with voice-over narration

-StepLore transforms execution into reusable knowledge.
+Steplore transforms execution into reusable knowledge.

 ---

-### Who is StepLore built for?
+### Who is Steplore built for?

-StepLore is designed for:
+Steplore is designed for:

 - Product Teams
 - Support Teams